gloriafung/boutique-management/README.md

 # boutique-management
 currently a work in progress

-a simple boutique management system for organizing inventory, orders, and more, using Python and MySQL!
+a simple boutique management system for managing inventory, orders, and more, using Python and MySQL!

 future development:
 - build a graphical user interface